 (h) the poison is in or on a used hypodermic syringe, a used hypodermic needle or another used thing and the person has possession of the syringe, needle or other thing for the purposes of disposing of it in accordance with a needle and syringe programme of a type prescribed by the regulations; or

-(i) the person is authorised under the Misuse of Drugs Act 1981 to have possession of the poison.
+(i) the person is authorised under the Misuse of Drugs Act 1981 or the Voluntary Assisted Dying Act 2019 to have possession of the poison.

 Penalty: see section 115.